 Bringing the child closer, instead of going to the child, is another option.
 Suppose Darren turns around and begins fiddling with items on a shelf during Morning Meeting.
 The class has learned meeting rules, and they also know that their teacher will sometimes direct them to change their seats if they’re beginning to misbehave.
 A quiet “Darren, come sit next to me” brings Darren to his teacher’s side in the circle and gets his attention back on his classmates, without breaking the meeting rhythm.

 Logical consequences are another strategy that teachers can use to stop misbehavior while helping children see and take responsibility for the effects of their actions.
-Logical consequences differ from punishment in that, unlike punishment, logical consequences are relevant (directly related to the misbehavior), realistic (something the child can reasonably be expected to do and that the teacher can manage with a reasonable amount of effort), and respectful (communicated kindly and focused on the misbehavior, not the child’s character or personality).
+They differ from punishment in that, unlike punishment, logical consequences are relevant (directly related to the misbehavior), realistic (something the child can reasonably be expected to do and that the teacher can manage with a reasonable amount of effort), and respectful (communicated kindly and focused on the misbehavior, not the child’s character or personality).

 Suppose Jinghua scribbles on her desk.
 Having her clean the desk would be a relevant, realistic, and respectful logical consequence.
-Having her miss recess would be irrelevant.
+However, having her miss recess would be irrelevant.
 Having her clean every desk in the classroom after school would be an unrealistic amount of work, and the uncleanness of the other desks is unrelated to Jinghua’s mistake.
 Saying “You’re so rude—you just don’t care about anyone but yourself!” would be a disrespectful attack on her character.

 [To learn more about logical consequences and how to use them, see Teaching Self-Discipline.]